 Get acquainted with the Mayan Culture

-Get a glimpse of the Mayan culture visiting the brand new archeology museum and the tiny archaeological sites in Cancun, El Rey, and El Meco.
-Of course, they are not Chichen-Itza, but still, they will give you an idea of the Mayan civilization and their history.
+Get a glimpse of the Mayan culture by visiting the brand new archeology museum and the tiny archaeological sites in Cancun, El Rey, and El Meco.
+Of course, they are not Chichen-Itza, but still, they will give you an idea of the Mayan civilization and its history.
 It’s all located a few miles from your hotel in Cancun.

 In this thorough post, I am giving you more precise information.

 You can rent a car and travel around on your own or join organized tours and have an experienced guide taking you around.

 Besides extraordinary beaches, you can explore local markets, visit archeological sites, do exciting water-sport activities and enjoy the nightlife.